with Laura Forsyth

 Prices are based on double occupancy.

-Sunset Room – in the new Finch wing, this room can have a Queen or 2 twin beds
+Sunrise Room – in the new Finch wing, a lovely room with terrace and a King or 2 twin beds –RESERVED

-Tortoise Pond (upstairs) – Main building room with 2 beds, great for friends
+Tortoise Pond (upstairs) – Main building room with Queen bed or 2 single beds –RESERVED

 - Accommodation on Santa Cruz Island, Galapagos